 Does this apply to other dairy products?
 Yes, absolutely.
 Let’s take a look.

 What Happens if Your Cat Eats Whipped Cream?

-My pretty cat has only licked a small amount of fresh cream at a time, and as a result, has never shown any adverse reactions.
+My pretty cat has only licked a small amount of fresh cream at a time and, as a result, has never shown any adverse reactions.

-Cat’s colon often produces a foul mixture of fluids due to fermentation caused by bacteria and unprocessed lactose sugar.
+One of these is that a cat’s colon often produces a foul mixture of fluids due to fermentation caused by bacteria and unprocessed lactose sugar.

 What Should You Do If Your Cat Eats Whipped Cream?